TritonDataCenter/sdc-cloudapi/docs/index.md

     access-control-allow-methods: GET
     access-control-expose-headers: Api-Version, Request-Id, Response-Time
     connection: Keep-Alive
-    server: Joyent SmartDataCenter 8.0.0
+    server: Joyent Triton 8.0.0
     api-version: 8.0.0
     request-id: 50a78b60-7f68-11e2-8585-bd5fc323c72c
     response-time: 219

-## ListMachineFirewallRules (GET /:login/machines/:machine/fwrules)
+## ListMachineFirewallRules (GET /:login/machines/:instance_id/fwrules)

-This has exactly the same input and output format as [List Firewall Rules](#ListFirewallRules), but just for the rules affecting the given `:machine`.
+This has exactly the same input and output format as [List Firewall Rules](#ListFirewallRules), but just for the rules affecting the given `:instance_id`.

 ## ListFirewallRuleMachines (GET /:login/fwrules/:id/machines)

-Lists all machines a firewall rule is applied to, in the same format as [List Machines](#ListMachines).
+Lists all instances a firewall rule is applied to, in the same format as [List Machines](#ListMachines).

 ### Inputs